suoshengbao/suoshengbao.github.io/_pages/openings.md

 ### Associate Investigator
-<p>The candidate should have a Ph.D. in computational biology/bioinformatics/computer science/statistics or another quantitative field, as well as excellent programming and communication skills.
+<p>The candidates should have a Ph.D. in computational biology/bioinformatics/computer science/statistics or other quantitative fields, as well as excellent programming and communication skills.
 Substantial experience in analysis of high-throughput sequencing data is highly desirable.</p>

-<p>Candidate with a Ph.D. degree in cell biology, molecular biology, immunology (etc.) with substantial experience and interest in quantitative fields/programming are also welcomed to apply.</p>
+<p>Candidates with a Ph.D. degree in cell biology, molecular biology, immunology (etc.) with substantial experience and interest in quantitative fields/programming are also welcomed to apply.</p>

-<p>The candidate would have ability to develop independent research programs/projects, and candidate with experience in postdoctoral training or research and strong record in research is strongly preferred.</p>
+<p>The candidates would have ability to develop independent research programs/projects, and candidates with experience in postdoctoral training or research and strong record in research is strongly preferred.</p>

-<p>The successful candidate will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>
+<p>The successful candidates will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>

 <p>If you are interested in joining us, please send us an email along with a brief cover letter, a detailed CV and at least two recommendation letters.
 Please indicate “Application Associate Investigator (Your name)” in the email subject.</p>

 ### Postdoc
-<p>The candidate will have (or about to have) a Ph.D. in computational biology/bioinformatics/computer science/statistics or another quantitative field, as well as excellent programming and communication skills.
+<p>The candidates will have (or about to have) a Ph.D. in computational biology/bioinformatics/computer science/statistics or another quantitative field, as well as excellent programming and communication skills.
 Substantial experience in analysis of high-throughput sequencing data is highly desirable.</p>

-<p>Candidate with a Ph.D. degree in cell biology, molecular biology, immunology (etc.) with substantial experience and interest in quantitative fields/programming are also welcomed to apply.</p>
+<p>Candidates with a Ph.D. degree in cell biology, molecular biology, immunology (etc.) with substantial experience and interest in quantitative fields/programming are also welcomed to apply.</p>

-<p>The candidate would have ability to develop independent research programs/projects</p>
+<p>The candidates would have ability to develop independent research programs/projects</p>

-<p>The successful candidate will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>
+<p>The successful candidates will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>

 <p>If you are interested in joining us, please send us an email along with a brief cover letter, a detailed CV and at least two recommendation letters.
 Please indicate “Application Postdoc (Your name)” in the email subject.</p>

 ### Assitent Investigator
-<p>The candidate will have (or about to have) a Ph.D. in computational biology/bioinformatics/computer science/statistics or another quantitative field, as well as great programming and communication skills.
+<p>The candidates will have (or about to have) a Ph.D. in computational biology/bioinformatics/computer science/statistics or other quantitative field, as well as great programming and communication skills.
 Substantial experience in analysis of high-throughput sequencing data is highly desirable.</p>

-<p>The successful candidate will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>
+<p>The successful candidates will join a vibrant scientific environment devoted to basic science aiming at integrating research activities among partner institutes and conduct interdisciplinary research to address high-priority projects through the combination of complementary knowledge, methods and techniques.</p>

 <p>If you are interested in joining us, please send us an email along with a brief cover letter and a detailed CV.
 Please indicate “Application Assitent Investigator (Your name)” in the email subject.</p>

 ### Research Assistant and Lab manager
-<p>The candidate would have a Bachlor/Master degree in biology and related areas, be familar with wet lab experiments and capable of dealing with lab start-up affairs.</p>
+<p>The candidates would have a Bachlor/Master degree in biology and related areas, be familar with wet lab experiments and capable of dealing with lab start-up affairs.</p>
 <p>The candidate would have great communication skills and English writing skills.</p>

 <p>If you are interested in joining us, please send us an email along with a brief cover letter and a detailed CV .
 Please indicate “Application Lab manager (Your name)” in the email subject.</p>